HEUG News, Travel, Uncategorized

 Canada, England, Belgium, United States, Spain, Switzerland, Argentina, Colombia, France, Morocco, Brazil

-HEUG Countries Eliminated in the Round of 32
+HEUG Countries Eliminated Earlier in the Tournament

 Notable results: Germany went out to Paraguay on penalties, one of the bigger upsets of the round.
 Morocco knocked out the Netherlands on penalties in another surprising result.
 Brazil edged Japan 2-1 before their dramatic Round of 16 exit.